Drive-through: Horse

 Similar issues can arise in rural areas for people on horseback or in a horse-drawn carriage.
 On 20 July 2013, a woman was fined for taking her horse inside a McDonald's restaurant in Greater Manchester, United Kingdom, after being refused service at the drive-through.
 The horse ended up defecating inside the restaurant which caused distress to other customers.

 Visually impaired

 In May 2016, Scott Magee filed a United States federal class action lawsuit pursuing action against McDonald's due to the company being unwilling to serve people who are visually impaired, when only the drive-through lane is open.

 On 24 May 2018 a law came into effect in Portland, Oregon, requiring multi-modal access to drive-throughs.
 The new zoning law states, "When a drive-through facility is open and other pedestrian-oriented customer entrances to the business are unavailable or locked, the drive-through facility must serve customers using modes other than a vehicle such as pedestrians and bicyclists."

-After one year, the Portland law was working well.
-The Willamette Week tested five locations, and in all cases customers without cars received satisfactory service: